Akashic

 The Denver DMA anchors Colorado's political center of gravity, blending a reliably Democratic urban core with fast-growing collar counties — Jefferson, Arapahoe, and Douglas — that have shifted measurably toward competitive territory over the past decade.

-Across the recorded series it reached a Democratic high of sixty-nine points in 1896 and a Republican high of thirty-six points in 1924.
-Between 2020 and 2024 the market moved three points toward the Republican candidate; the 2024 margin was sixteen points.
+Across the recorded series it reached a Democratic high of 69.1 points in 1896 and a Republican high of 39.4 points in 1892.
+Between 2020 and 2024 the market moved 3.0 points toward the Republican candidate; the 2024 margin was 15.6 points.

-A population of 4,705,362, a 70% non-Hispanic-white share, and a median household income of $101,183 describe the market.
+A population of 4,705,362, a 65% non-Hispanic-white share, and a median household income of $101,183 describe the market.
+The market's voting pattern over the last decade is most similar to that of Austin and Portland, OR.

 Compare two places, side by side